Corporate Governance, ESG & Digital Risk Course for Boards (H1023)

 • sample pack review exercise

-• role of control functions
+• High-level monitoring of control functions

-• using risk and audit reports
+• Executive interpretation of risk reports and audit dashboard metrics.

 • ESG responsibilities